 Here’s how to enter Recovery Mode on Mac with Apple silicon (M1, M1 Pro, M1 Max) running macOS Big Sur and later:

 1) Click the Apple menu and choose Shut Down.

 2) Now press and hold the power button until you see “Loading startup options”.

 3) Click Options.

 4) Lastly, click Continue and enter the password for an administrator account, if requested.

 To exit macOS Recovery Mode, click on the Apple icon in the Menu Bar, and select Restart or Shut Down.
 Additionally, you may also select Startup Disk from the Apple menu to choose a different startup disk before exiting.

 Standard Recovery vs. Internet Recovery

 Internet Recovery basically starts up your Mac directly from Apple’s servers and performs a quick test of its memory and hard drive to check for hardware issues.
-If the boot sector is missing on the startup volume, or the recovery partition itself has become damaged or corrupted, your Mac will automatically enter Internet Recovery Mode.
+For example, if the boot sector is missing on the startup volume, or the recovery partition itself has become damaged or corrupted, your Mac will automatically enter the Internet Recovery Mode.